kehantan/labbook/docs/protease_assay/protease_activity.rst

 #.
 Ideally, the curve should have at least 3 points on plateau.
 #.
 Plot the reaction velocity in GraphPad Prism, analyse using non-linear regression, Michaelis-Menten module.

+    * The graphpad prism will automatically calculate the Vmax and Km value for us.
+We will need the Km value for substrate optimisation.
     * If you plot the Michaelis-Menten plot using both RFU and reaction velocity, both graph should give you the same Km value.

 After getting the protease optimisation curve, we can proceed to do the substrate optimisation curve.